specktakel/hierarchical_nu/examples/simulate_and_fit.md

 sim.save("output/test_sim_file.h5", overwrite=True)
 ```

-For already compiled models that should be re-loaded there is a special method `sim.setup_stan_sim(".stan_files/sim_code")` which takes the filename of the compiled model as sole argument.
-Source selection should macht up with the compiled model, otherwise cmdstanpy will complain.
+For already compiled models that should be re-loaded there is a special method `sim.setup_stan_sim()`.
+Source selection should match the compiled model, otherwise cmdstanpy will complain.
 The `save` method (also the one of the fit) has a keyword `overwrite` which may be set to `True`.
 Otherwise, if a file of the specified name already exsists, a time stamp is appended to the file name prior to saving.

 We can visualise the simulation results to check that nothing weird is happening.
 For the default settings in this notebook, you should see around ~55 simulated events with a clear source in the centre of the sky.
 The source events are shown in red, diffuse background in blue at atmospheric events in green.
 The size of the event circles reflects their angular uncertainty (for track events this is exaggerated to make them visible).